 The structure of the class promotes both creativity and teamwork.
 Today, the class is reviewing chapters from "Zig Zag: The Surprising Path to Greater Creativity" by Keith Sawyer alongside Fleming's prepared lecture.
 He presents the quote, "Creativity is seeing what everyone else has seen and thinking what no one else has thought," once said by Hungarian physiologist Albert Szent-Györgyi, though it is regularly misattributed to Albert Einstein.

-“I find this very helpful as a working definition, and I’m going to suggest that you keep this as well because it’s very accessible, it’s catchy and it’s easy to understand,” Fleming said.
+"I find this very helpful as a working definition, and I'm going to suggest that you keep this as well because it's very accessible, it's catchy, and it's easy to understand," Fleming says.

 He then prompts the class to relay one creative technique that they will each implement in their life from here on out.
 Answers range from thinking of the future and asking questions to keeping a writing instrument in the bathroom to capture those shower ideas.
 Concurrently, a sign-up sheet is being passed around for students to claim a forthcoming day where they will lecture for half of the class — these presentation opportunities all building up to mid-term and final team presentations worth a combined 40 percent of their final grade.

-Gondek and Fleming agreed that a rubric- and peer evaluation-driven approach to the class was needed.
+Gondek and Fleming agree that a rubric- and peer evaluation-driven approach to the class is needed.

-“Having a course on creativity and then asking that people would take a standardized exam doesn't seem like it really fits with what we try to accomplish,” Fleming said.
+"Having a course on creativity and then asking that people would take a standardized exam doesn't seem like it really fits with what we try to accomplish," Fleming says.

-This fall, Gondek and Fleming plan to launch a graduate minor in creative interdisciplinary research in the College of Arts and Sciences for which this course will be a requirement.
-They will also introduce a second course called “Enhancing the Creativity of a Major Research Idea.”
+Gondek and Fleming launched a graduate minor in creative interdisciplinary research in the College of Arts and Sciences for which this course is required.
+They will also introduce a second course called "Enhancing the Creativity of a Major Research Idea."
 The professors also plan to submit a proposal to the Innovations in Graduate Education Program at the National Science Foundation in order to gain funding to track the influence of the courses.
-His continued work on the proposal also earned Gondek the title of visiting research professor in the chemistry department, even though he hasn’t studied chemistry since his own undergraduate days.
+His continued work on the proposal also earned Gondek the title of visiting research professor in the chemistry department, even though he hasn't studied chemistry since his own undergraduate days.

 Though they don't yet have the metrics to prove it, Gondek and Fleming believe this graduate minor will help set these Drexel students apart from their peers when it comes to their future job search.